Multiclass Local Calibration with the Jensen-Shannon Distance: EVALUATING MULTICLASS CALIBRATION

-where $w_b$ are deterministic bin weights and $\pi_c$ are deterministic class weights. \end{definition}
+where $w_{b,c}$ are possibly class dependent deterministic bin weights and $\pi_c$ are deterministic class weights. \end{definition}

 This general definition of calibration metrics provides a flexible framework that subsumes all calibration measures that leverage binning, including $ECE$ and $MECE$.
-Interestingly, we can define a probabilistic bound for the value of any calibration metric satisfying \cref{def:metric_def} under \textit{local calibration}. \begin{theorem}[Error decomposition of calibration metrics under Local Calibration] Let \( \mathcal{E}(D;\varphi;\beta) \) denote a calibration metric according to \cref{def:metric_def}.
-If a classifier \( f \) satisfies local calibration for error $\varepsilon$, then, for any \(\delta \in [0,1]\), with at least probability $1-\delta$ it holds:
+Interestingly, we can define a probabilistic bound for the value of any calibration metric satisfying \cref{def:metric_def} under \textit{local calibration}.
+See \cref{appendix:general_assumptions} for a detailed description of the assumptions. \begin{theorem}[Error decomposition of calibration metrics under Local Calibration] Let $\mathcal{E}(D;\varphi;\beta)$ be a calibration metric satisfying \cref{def:metric_def}, evaluated on a sample $\{(\mbx_i,\mathbf y_i)\}_{i=1}^n$.
+Let $f$ be locally calibrated with error $\varepsilon$ relative to kernel estimates $\hat \theta(\mathbf y_i \mid \mbx_i)$ computed on an independent arbitrarily large auxiliary dataset.
+Conditioning on the evaluation inputs $\{\mbx_i\}_{i=1}^n$ and the corresponding consistent kernel estimates, for any $\delta \in (0,1)$, with probability at least $1-\delta$: